Medical Image Segmentation Using Deep Learning: A Survey: Supervised learning

 \subsubsection{Dense Connection}

 Dense connection is often used to construct a kind of special convolution neural networks.
 For dense connection networks, the input of each layer comes from the output of all previous layers in the process of forward transmission.
-Inspired by the dense connection, Guan et al. [27] proposed an improved U-Net by replacing each sub-block of U-Net with a form of dense connections as shown in Fig. 6.
+Inspired by the dense connection, Guan et al. ~\cite{guan2019fully} proposed an improved U-Net by replacing each sub-block of U-Net with a form of dense connections as shown in Fig. 6.
 Although the dense connection is helpful for obtaining richer image features, it often reduces the robustness of feature representation to a certain extent and increases the number of parameters.

-Zhou et al. [41] connected all U-Net layers (from one to four) together as shown in Fig. 7.
+Zhou et al. ~\cite{zhou2019unet++} connected all U-Net layers (from one to four) together as shown in Fig. 7.
 The advantage of this structure is that it allows the network to learn automatically importance of features at different layers.
 Besides, the skip connection is redesigned so that features with different semantic scales can be aggregated in the decoder, resulting in a highly flexible feature fusion scheme.
 The disadvantage is that the number of parameters is increased due to the employment of dense connection.
 Therefore, a pruning method is integrated into model optimization to reduce the number of parameters.
-Meanwhile, the deep supervision [42] is also employed to balance the decline of segmentation accuracy caused by the pruning.
+Meanwhile, the deep supervision ~\cite{lee2015deeply} is also employed to balance the decline of segmentation accuracy caused by the pruning.
+Although the dense connection is helpful for obtaining richer image features, it often reduces the robustness of feature representation to a certain extent and increases the number of parameters.